 about walking pneumonia is it is contagious.
 It is passed on when

 someone comes into contact with the droplets from the mouth or nose

 of someone with walking pneumonia.
 Sneezes and coughs are common

 transmission methods.
-You therefore cannot prevent getting walking
+You therefore cannot prevent walking

 Living healthily by exercising, eating well, and resting well help to keep